SabreOSS/conf4j/USERS-GUIDE.md

 ## Configuration Factory

-The `ConfigurationFactory` interface specifies how the configuration type is instantiated and bound to the `ConfigurationValuesSource`.
-It takes a configuration type and _values source_ and creates a configuration instance.
+The `ConfigurationFactory` interface specifies how the configuration type is instantiated and bound to the `ConfigurationSource`.
+It takes a configuration type and _configuration source_ and creates a configuration instance.

 ```java
 ConnectionConfiguration configuration = factory.createConfiguration(ConnectionConfiguration.class, source);